matinbhdrn77/greenlight/README.md

 **Stateful token authentication**:
 The value of the token is a high-entropy cryptographically- secure random string.
-This token — or a fast hash of it — is stored server-side in a database, alongside the user ID and an expiry time for the token.
+This token — or a fast hash of it — is stored server-side in a database, alongside the user ID and an expiry time for the token. `Authorization: Bearer <token>`

 **Stateless token authentication**:
 Encode the user ID and expiry time in the token itself.
 The token is cryptographically signed to prevent tampering and (in some cases) encrypted to prevent the contents being read.